Is the dog OK?

 You can also set notifications, so that when the temperature goes higher or lower than you'd like, you will get a warning on your phone screen, like this:

 My favorite feature of all is that you can change the setting on the air conditioner or the furnace from your phone.
-(As long as you are connected to the Internet, and you've set up the app features properly.)
 So if you're out touring mid-day and decide your pet would be more comfortable with the temp at 72°, you can turn down the thermostat without going back to the Airstream.
 No "pet monitor" on the market can do that!

-Admittedly, we've only recently begun to use the Micro-Air EasyTouch thermostat for remote monitoring.
+We discovered this particular benefit a few months after installing the Micro-Air.
 We'd been enjoying its ease-of-use features, but just hadn't thought to use it to manage Mickey's comfort while we were out.
 After two years of searching for the best "pet monitoring" device, and hundreds of dollars wasted on monitors that didn't work well, the solution was right under my nose.

 Now, the Micro-Air thermostat is what we use for peace of mind on a hot day.
 It's "Mickey tested—Mickey approved"!